-A unit of local government may enact reasonable zoning ordinances or resolutions not in conflict with the Act or with Illinois Office of Cannabis Control, Illinois Department of Public Health, Illinois Department of Financial and Professional Regulation and Illinois Department of Agriculture rules regulating cannabis establishments.
-A unit of local government may enact ordinances or rules governing the time, place, manner and number of cannabis establishment operations, including a minimum distance limitation between cannabis establishments and locations it deems sensitive through the use of special use permits.
+A unit of local government may enact reasonable zoning ordinances or resolutions not in conflict with the Act or with Illinois Office of Cannabis Control, Illinois Department of Public Health, Illinois Department of Financial and Professional Regulation, and Illinois Department of Agriculture rules regulating cannabis establishments.
+A unit of local government may enact ordinances or rules governing the time, place, manner, and the number of cannabis establishment operations, including a minimum distance limitation between cannabis establishments and locations it deems sensitive through the use of special use permits.

 May municipalities prohibit or regulate cannabis establishments outside of their boundaries?

-A municipality may exert extra territorial zoning authority in the unincorporated area within one and one half miles of its corporate limits through the adoption of a comprehensive plan and zoning for that area pursuant to 65 ILCS 5/11-13-1.
-The municipal ordinances would control that area absent a county zoning ordinance, or another municipality with zoning already in place.
+A municipality may exert extra-territorial zoning authority in the unincorporated area within one and one-half miles of its corporate limits through the adoption of a comprehensive plan and zoning for that area pursuant to 65 ILCS 5/11-13-1.
+The municipal ordinances would control that area absent a county zoning ordinance or another municipality with zoning already in place.

 May municipalities regulate the on-premises consumption of cannabis and/or allow cannabis cafes and lounges?

 Yes.
 A municipality may regulate and/or allow the on-premises consumption of cannabis at or in a cannabis business establishment within its jurisdiction in a manner consistent with the Act.
 The Act allows the creation of “cannabis cafes/lounges” at the discretion of the municipality.
-Cannabis business establishments or other entities authorized or permitted by a municipality to allow on-site consumption shall not be deemed a public place within the meaning of the Smoke Free Illinois Act.
+Cannabis business establishments or other entities authorized or permitted by a municipality to allow on-site consumption shall not be deemed a public place within the meaning of the Smoke-Free Illinois Act.